pedrowsxz/AmazonProductsListingScraper/README.md

    cd backend
    bun run server.js
    ```
-   The server will start on http://localhost:3000.
+   The server will start on http://localhost:3000, but the actual api endpoint is being served on http://localhost:3000/api/scrape?keyword={keyword}, in which '{keyword}' is replaced by the search term, removing the curly braces.

 2. Start the frontend development server:
    ```bash